Quick Answer

 Keep payment, IP, and classification-sensitive language in the right place from the start.
 Map each clause to the correct document before drafting so terms do not bleed across documents.

-Tie payment triggers to a verifiable event defined in your contract set, and mark legal text that needs jurisdiction review with a visible blocker placeholder: [Add current requirement after verification].
-Use the same placeholder approach for IP assignment wording and any classification-sensitive language that requires legal validation.
+Tie payment triggers to a verifiable event defined in your contract set, and mark legal text that needs jurisdiction review as pending jurisdiction and counsel verification.
+Use the same unresolved-state note for IP assignment wording and any classification-sensitive language that requires legal validation.

 This does two things at once.
 It keeps you from silently filling gaps from memory, and it signals that the draft is not final on that point.
 That is much safer than vague language that looks complete but cannot be verified against the signed set or required review path.